 Six pack abs are arguably the most desired physical feature for fitness enthusiasts.
 And save for the rare case, six-pack abs are visual proof of dedicated exercise and sound nutrition.
-But there's one addition to the classic six-pack that takes your body to the next level:
+But there's one addition to the classic six-pack that takes your body to the next level: A v-cut stomach -- the hallmark of a lean, athletic physique.

 To build it, you'll need to dedicate your nutrition and stay in a caloric deficit.
 Then, you'll need to exercise with compound exercises as well as specific ab work to add the finishing touches.
 With consistent hard-work, a v-cut stomach will be yours.